 - Social Publishing — Posting on social media channels will help spread your content to the people you want to see it.
 By sharing information, articles, graphics, audio clips, and videos that your target audience will like, you’ll prompt people to share your content with their contacts, extending your reach.

-- Paid Advertising — Search engine marketing (SEM), pay-per-click (PPC), social media advertising, and retargeting all help grease the wheel when you don’t have an existing audience that’s following your social channels.
-Paid advertising can help you generate a following and can also help fill in the gap when you first start an SEO campaign while you’re waiting for your rankings to rise.
+- Paid Advertising — Search engine marketing (SEM), pay-per-click (PPC), social media advertising, and retargeting all help get momentum going when you don’t have an existing audience that’s following your social channels.
+Paid advertising can help you generate a following and can also help fill in the engagement gap when you first start an SEO campaign while you’re waiting for your rankings to rise.

-- Website Design — You need a hub where all your great content will live.
-You also need a place to share your story and how you’ve helped your customers.
+- Website Design — Web design matters.
+You need a hub where all your great content will live.
+You also need a place to share stories of how you’ve helped your customers and the background of your company.
 A well-designed, well-organized website that’s easy to use will accomplish this for you.

 - Sales Prospecting Framework — Prospecting is another way to share your content with your target market.
-Old-school prospecting that was about cold outreach and multiple attempts to “follow up” (resulting in annoyed prospects) has been replaced with outreach to targeted prospects where the sales team is sharing truly valuable content.
-This type of prospecting is not only more effective, it’s also more enjoyable for your sales team to do.
+Old-school prospecting was about cold outreach and multiple attempts to “follow up” (resulting in annoyed prospects.)
+This approach has been replaced with outreach to targeted prospects where your sales team shares truly valuable content.
+This type of prospecting is not only more effective; it’s also more enjoyable for your sales team to do.

 - Mid-Funnel and Bottom-of-the-Funnel Content — First, you’ll need content that guides prospects further down the buying funnel.
-This content can take the form of articles, eGuides, white papers, case studies, or videos, among other things.
+This content can take the form of articles, e-Guides, white papers, case studies, or videos, among other things.
 The key to effective mid-funnel and bottom-of-the-funnel content is to help prospects answer the questions they have at this stage in the buying journey.
-Help prospects finish up their research and make a smart decision (whether or not that decision is to buy from you).
+Good content can help prospects finish their research and make a smart decision (whether or not that decision is to buy from you).
+Remember, quality content generates quality leads.

 - CTA and Conversion Path Building — Getting prospects to take action requires knowledge of conversion optimization and human psychology.
 People’s natural state is inertia, so you need a strategy for moving prospects to take the next step.